hxwang/Git-Command/README.md

 ### Config Git
 - cache credential (username and password)
-  - set the timeout value!
-[Only works for Unix/Linux]
+  - for Unix/Linux users, set the timeout value!
     - `git config --global credential.helper "cache --timeout=3600"`
   - for window users
     - download a winstore helper [here](http://blog.sdbarker.com/git-credential-caching-on-windows/)
     - put the 'exe' file into git bin folder, usually at `C:\Program Files (x86)\Git\bin`
     - type in command: `git config --global credential.helper winstore`, it will use winstore to manage your credential
-    -